jamescherti/elispcomp/README.md

 ### Is elispcomp written in Python or Elisp?

-Most of what elispcomp does is written in Elisp, including scanning directories, which is handled by the Emacs functions `(byte-recompile-directory)` and `(native-compile-async)`.
+Most of what `elispcomp` does is written in Elisp (Emacs Lisp), including scanning directories, which is handled by the Emacs functions `(byte-recompile-directory)` and `(native-compile-async)`.
 Python handles the command-line interface (arguments), and Emacs and the Elisp code does the rest (byte compilation, native compilation, and waiting until all the .el files are byte compiled and native compiled).

 ## License